helicalchris/Lampster/README.md

 ## Understanding the BLE commands for Lampster

-Before I wrote the library I dod quite a lot of work to understand the BLE commands
+Before I wrote the library I did quite a lot of work to understand the BLE commands

 NB This doesn't yet include the wake up and timed sleep function as I havent quite figured that out yet